samwells9/samwells9.github.io/_pages/blog.md

 <h3>Conclusion</h3>

 <p>
-    This exploratory data analysis has been great in helping me begin to understand the data in more depth.
-It has sparked curiosity about other factors that might influence form, such as player availability, tactical adjustments, opposition strength, or previous matches.
-By identifying key variables and patterns, this analysis has laid a solid foundation for the model I aim to build to track Manchester United’s performance over time.
+    This exploratory data analysis has been great in helping me understand the data in more depth.
+It has also sparked my curiosity about other factors that might influence form, such as player availability, tactical adjustments, opposition strength, or previous matches.
+After completing this analysis, I feel I have the foundational knowledge necessary to start to build a model to quantify team form over time.
 If you would like to explore my Streamlit app, you can find it <a href="https://manutdformanalysis.streamlit.app">here</a>.
 Or, if you are interested in seeing the code I used for the whole analysis, it can be found on my <a href="https://github.com/sballs9/Soccer_Team_Form_Analysis">Github</a>.
 </p>